theobio/p5-Bio-SeqWare-Uploads-CgHub-Bam/README.md

 that happen \*lexically\*.
 There is no validation that the output file or path actually makes sense.
 If the the input path does not begin with a ~, it is returned without change.
 Uses File::HomeDir to handle finding a home dir.

-## loadOptions

-    $self->loadOptions({ key => value, ... });

-Valdates and loads the provided key => value settings into the object.
-Returns nothing on success.
-As this does validation, it can die with lots of different messages.
-It also does cross-validation and fills in implicit options, i.e. it sets
-\--verbose if --debug was set.

 ## getLogPrefix